swenger/glitter/README.txt

 The following versions introduced noteworthy features, bug fixes, or API changes:

-development
+version 0.1.7
 -----------
-- Add support for depth and stencil textures.
+- TODO

 version 0.1.6
 -------------
+- Add support for depth and stencil textures.
 - Additional examples.
 - Python 3 compatibility (built distribution only, not build script).
 - Add GLX and dummy contexts (GLX context via separate glxcontext package), GLX is now the default if available.